-If you play a contact or collision sport, whether at the youth, middle school or high school level, there is a pretty good chance that at some point in your athletic career, you have had your "bell rung" or been "dinged" at some point (likely more than once).
+If you play a contact or collision sport, whether at the youth, middle school, high school or the collegiate level, there is a pretty good chance that at some point in your athletic career, you have had your "bell rung" or been "dinged" at some point (likely more than once).

-Even if you suspect you have suffered a concussion, like a lot of athletes (as many as 40% according to a 2013 study ) you may be reluctant to self-report symptoms of a concussion because your parents, your coach, and the very culture of the contact or collision sport you are playing encourages you to remain silent in order to:
+Even if you suspect you have suffered a concussion, like a lot of athletes (as many as 40% according to a 2013 study or an astounding 78% of university athletes in a 2014 study you may be reluctant to self-report symptoms of a concussion because your parents, your coach, and the very culture of the contact or collision sport you are playing encourages you to remain silent in order to:

 When interviewed by MomsTEAM's Brooke de Lench for the PBS documentary, "The Smartest Team: Making High School Football Safer ," nearly every football player at one Oklahoma high school acknowledged that they would not self-report concussion symptoms:

-But know this: If you don't tell anyone that you or a teammate are experiencing concussion symptoms and continue to play, you are putting yourself or your teammate at increased risk of more serious brain injury, a longer recovery time, and, in very rare circumstances, catastrophic injury or even death (e.g. second impact syndrome ).
+But know this: If you don't tell anyone that you or a teammate are experiencing concussion symptoms and continue to play, you may be putting yourself or your teammate at increased risk of more serious brain injury, a longer recovery time, and, in very rare circumstances, catastrophic injury or even death (e.g. second impact syndrome ).
+Repeated concussions may also result in progressive and cumulative neurologic and neuropsychological impairment, with research showing that athletes who sustain multiple concussions may be more at risk for early cognitive impairment and depression later in life.[12 @ notes 14-22)]

 Several years ago, a segment of HBO's Real Sports on high school sports concussions featured the tragic story of Ryne Dougherty, a Montclair, New Jersey football player who died in 2008, likely from second impact syndrome, when he suffered a blow to the head when he returned to play, despite having confide to teammates that he was still experiencing headaches from an earlier concussion.